 You may go to any of our network pharmacies.
-Some of our network pharmacies provide preferred cost sharing.
-The Pharmacy Directory will tell you which of the network pharmacies provide preferred cost sharing.
+Some of our network pharmacies provide preferred cost sharing which may be lower than the cost sharing at a pharmacy that offers standard cost sharing.
 Contact us to find out more about how your out-of-pocket costs could vary for different drugs.